shakesBeardZ/neurips-2025-rebuttal/reviewer_2.md

 ## **Concluding Remark**

-With these clarifications and edits, we believe ReefNet offers a transparent, license-compliant, and uniquely rigorous benchmark for multi-label, out-of-distribution coral reef image analysis.
+With these clarifications and edits, we believe ReefNet offers a transparent, license-compliant, and rigorous benchmarks for single-label, in-distribution, and out-of-distribution hard coral classification analysis.
 We again thank the reviewer for their valuable feedback.